Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 # Small-Area-Flow-Comp
-Slicer Script To Modify Extrusion Flow Proportionally To Extrusion Length
+Slicer Script To Modify Extrusion Flow Of Infill Proportionally To Extrusion Length